Nutritional Value

 1 serving is approximately equivalent to:

-- 2 pieces of small-sized fruit (e.g. plum or kiwifruit)
+- 2 pieces of small-sized fruit (e.g. plum and kiwi fruit)

-- 1 piece of medium-sized fruit (e.g. orange or apple)
+- 1 piece of medium-sized fruit (e.g. orange and apple)

-- 1⁄2 piece of large-sized fruit (e.g. banana, grapefruit or star fruit)
+- 1⁄2 piece of large-sized fruit (e.g. banana, grapefruit and star fruit)

-- 1⁄2 bowl of fruit cuts or mini-sized fruit (e.g. watermelon, grapes or strawberries)
+- 1⁄2 bowl of fruit cuts (e.g. watermelon, cantaloupe and honeydew melon)

-- 1 tablespoon of dried fruits without added sugar or salt (e.g. raisins or pitted prunes)
+- 1 tablespoon of dried fruit without added sugar or salt (e.g. raisins and prunes)

 - 3⁄4 glass of pure fruit juice without added sugar* (e.g. fresh orange juice with pulp)

-*Pure fruit juice contains less dietary fibre but a much higher sugar content.
+*Compared to whole fruit, pure fruit juice contains less dietary fibre but a much higher sugar content.
 It is advisable to consume the whole fruit.
-Besides, pure fruit juice in excess of 3⁄4 cup (180 ml) will still be counted as one serving of fruit only.
+Besides, pure fruit juice in excess of 3⁄4 glass (180 ml) will still be counted as having only one serving of fruit on the same day.

 Health Tips